 Prior to January 1, 2000, there was a great deal of concern regarding the ability of computers to adequately recognize 21st century dates from 20th century dates due to the two-digit date fields used by many systems.
 Most reports to date, however, are that computer systems are functioning normally and the compliance and remediation work accomplished during the years leading up to 2000 was effective to prevent any problems.
-We have not experienced any such computer difficulty, however, computer experts have warned that there may still be residual consequences of the change in centuries.
-Any such difficulties may, depending upon their pervasiveness and severity, harm our business, financial condition and results of operations.
+We have not experienced any such computer difficulty, however, computer experts have warned that there may still be residual consequences of the change in centuries and any such difficulties may, depending upon their pervasiveness and severity, negatively effect on our business, financial condition and results of operations.

-If we cannot obtain governmental consents and approvals as required as a result of the change in control of our company, it may hurt our ability to conduct business
+If we cannot obtain consents and approvals from third parties required as a result of the change in control of our company, our business may be negatively disrupted

-A substantial number of our material agreements contain provisions that require consents and/or approvals from third parties, including government entities, in case of a change in control of our company.
+A substantial number of our material agreements, including supply agreements, license agreements, joint venture agreements and service agreements contain provisions that require consents and/or approvals from third parties, including government entities, in case of a change in control of our company.
 In addition, a substantial number of our leases contain provisions prohibiting such change in control or permitting the landlord to terminate the lease upon a change in control.
 The Recapitalization constituted a change of control as defined in those agreements.
-We received the necessary consents and/or approvals from third parties to our material agreements, except those from government entities.
+We have received the necessary consents and/or approvals from third parties to our material agreements, except those from government entities.
 Consents from government entities generally require post-transaction disclosure which is in process, and we expect to receive such consents.
 We may not be able to obtain from government entities all of the consents and/or approvals that are triggered by the change in control of our company.